Dandandumdum/AssignmentThree/README.md

           - Swagger/Open API documentation

 This assignment was done using Java in IntelliJ and the Heroku link is as follows:
+Swagger can be acessed via this link when the program is running through port8080:

 Postman was also used to for endpoint testing and the Json file is included within this repository.